MohamadAshrafSalama/reddit-analysis/README.md

 ## Contributing

 If you'd like to contribute to the project, feel free to fork the repository and submit a pull request.
+## comments
+The test file contains all my experiments.
+The "reddit2.0" file holds the final code used to extract data and apply data analytics.
+Everything is then consolidated into a script along with its requirements and secret keys.